24 Examples of Eagle Scout Recommendation Letter (Template)

 If You are a Requester

-If you’re the person seeking an Eagle Scout recommendation letter, there are certain things you ought to keep at the back of your mind regarding who and how to ask for it.
+If you’re the person seeking a recommendation letter, there are certain things you ought to keep at the back of your mind regarding who and how to ask for it.

-The information given below is meant to help you start the process of obtaining the recommendation letter:
+The information given below is meant to help you:

-The best way to ask a person to write an Eagle Scout recommendation is to ask them in person.
-This lets you know their consent and let the person know why you are applying for the rank and its significance.
-Then, give them all the information needed to write an effective recommendation letter for an eagle scout.
+The best way to ask a person to write a recommendation is to ask them in person.
+This lets you know their consent and lets the person know why you are applying for the rank and its significance.
+Then, give them all the information needed to write an effective one.
 Further communications can be made via email or phone calls.

 Also, let them know how the letter should be delivered.
-There are different ways Eagle Scout recommendations can be given.
-While this article will primarily focus on the letter format, an Eagle Scout recommendation can be given via call, email, form, or verbal.
-Ascertain how the recommendation is being requested before reaching out to the person you want to recommend you.
+There are different ways recommendations can be given.
+While this article will primarily focus on the letter format, a recommendation can be given via phone, email, form, or verbal.
+Ascertain how it is being requested before reaching out to the person you want to recommend.

 Who should you ask?